Matix-Media/coupon_cop/README.md

 **Create new coupon**
 ```> coupon_cop new_coupon <discount>```
 Creates a new coupon.
-Write your discout in the filed `<discount>`.
+Write your discout in the field `<discount>`.

 **Check for a coupon**
 ```> coupon_cop check_coupon <data type (id/code)> <id/code>```